m-h-1/cron-bundle/README.md

 #### Prefix lock name

-per default symfony locks commands with the command-name.
+The symfony lock component uses the commands name (`app:run`) as the name for the lock.

-if you want to run multiple instances on the same system, you can use this parameter to prefix the name of the locks.
+If you want to run the same command in different deployments or folders on the same system you have to use this parameter to prefix the name of the locks, e.g. `instance1:app:run`, `instance2:app:run`.

 ```yaml
 # config/packages/mh1_cron.yaml